noahze01/IoT-vulnerable/Tenda/AC7/SetDDNSCfg.md

 ## Overview

 The Tenda AC7 firmware contains a stack-based buffer overflow vulnerability in the `POST /goform/SetDDNSCfg` endpoint.
-The handler processes the `ddnsEn` parameter from the POST request, assigns it to a local variable, and stores it using `SetValue("adv.ddns1.en", v24)`.
-The stored value is later retrieved via `GetValue("not.notice.version", v39)` in the `GET /goform/GetAdvanceStatus` function.
-Because neither `SetValue` nor `GetValue` implement input length validation, an excessively long `ddnsEn` value can overflow the fixed-size stack buffer `v39` when copied, resulting in a crash or potentially allowing arbitrary code execution.
+The handler processes the `ddnsEn` parameter from the POST request, assigns it to a local variable, and stores it using `SetValue("adv.ddns1.en", Var)`.
+The stored value is later retrieved via `GetValue("adv.ddns1.en", v29)` in the `GET /goform/GetAdvanceStatus` function.
+Because neither `SetValue` nor `GetValue` implement input length validation, an excessively long `ddnsEn` value can overflow the fixed-size stack buffer `v29` when copied, resulting in a crash or potentially allowing arbitrary code execution.

 ## Affected product & version